 HeatingForce is reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.
 Learn more

-The Best Blow Torches For Plumbers & Gas Engineers
+Best Blow Torch For Plumbers and Gas Engineers

-Which one you decide to buy essentially, boils down to one of two things.
+Which blow torch you decide to buy essentially boils down to one of two things.

-- You want to best-of-the-best, and are willing to pay for it
+- You want the best-of-the-best and are willing to pay for it

 We’re not going to bore you with reviews of 20, 10 or even 5 torches.
-Instead, we’ve listed details for one of each torch, based on the above.
+Instead, we’ve listed details for the best of each torch, based on the above.

 Table of Contents